jidongxiao/CSCI1200-DataStructures/lectures/20_trees_III/README.md

 ## 20.4 Height and Height Calculation Algorithm

 - The height of a node in a tree is the length of the longest path down the tree from that node to a leaf node.
-The height of a leaf is 1.
-We will think of the height of a null pointer as 0.
+The height of a tree with only one node (the root node) is 1.
+The height of an empty tree (a tree with no nodes) is 0.

 - The height of the tree is the height of the root node, and therefore if the tree is empty the height will be 0.
 Exercise: Write a simple recursive algorithm to calculate the height of a tree.
 &nbsp;